Bonitus (bishop): Life

 He was known to be an intimate friend of Sigebert III and Genesius.

-His elder brother St. Avitus II. bishop of Clermont, in Auvergne, having recommended him for his successor, died in 689, and Bonitus was consecrated.
+His elder brother St. Avitus II, bishop of Clermont, in Auvergne, having recommended him for his successor, died in 689, and Bonitus was consecrated.
 He was known to have a great devotion to the Blessed Virgin Mary and is said to have experienced an apparition of her.
 Two years later, after having governed that see ten years, he had a scruple whether his election had been perfectly canonical; and having consulted St. Tilo, or Theau, then leading an eremitical life at Solignas, resigned his dignity.

-He retired for four years to the abbey of Manlieu, and after having made a pilgrimage to Rome, died of the gout at Lyons on the fifteenth of January in 710, being eighty-six years old.
+He retired for four years to the abbey of Manlieu, and after having made a pilgrimage to Rome, died of the gout at Lyons on 15 January 710, being 86 years old.